jsgounot/MAGBinning/README.md

-## Another Snakemake binning module
+## Another Snakemake assembly/binning module

-Personal [snakemake](https://snakemake.readthedocs.io/en/stable/) module for metagenomic binning.
-This pipeline is mostly a translation and cleaner version of the [metaLAS](https://github.com/SeanChenHCY/metaLAS) pipeline, itself very inspired by the [metaWRAP](https://github.com/bxlab/metaWRAP) pipeline.
-The current pipeline also includes an additional quality module.
+Personal [snakemake](https://snakemake.readthedocs.io/en/stable/) module for metagenomic assembly and binning.
+This pipeline was at first mostly a translation and cleaner version of the [metaLAS](https://github.com/SeanChenHCY/metaLAS) pipeline, itself very inspired by the [metaWRAP](https://github.com/bxlab/metaWRAP) pipeline.
+Current pipeline is now much more complete. including an optional assembly step, a complete quality module, a reassembly options and additional binners.

 ### Pros